 Financial assets at FVTPL include financial assets held for trading, financial assets designated upon initial recognition at FVTPL, or financial assets mandatorily required to be measured at fair value i.e. fail the SPPI test.
-Derivatives are classified as held for trading unless they are designated as effective hedging instruments.
+Derivatives are classified as FVTPL unless they are designated as effective hedging instruments.